Chapter 3: SKETCH OF COMMUNIST SOCIETY -- LABOR

 4.3.
 Solution to the population problem

-The direction of moving away from marriage family system has the potential to put a brake on the declining birthrate.
+The direction of moving away from matrimonial family system has the potential to put a brake on the declining birthrate.
 For example, children born to notarized partners are legally given legal status, making it easier for them to have children without getting married, which in turn increases the possibility of having children.

 In addition, in a communist society where commodity-money exchange is abolished, medical care and education will be completely free, so the phenomenon of restraining child-bearing in consideration of the burden on households will also disappear.